How to Take Care of a Newborn Calf

 Reading Time: 6 minutes

-Knowing how to take care of a newborn calf BEFORE calving season starts is crucial to his or her survival.
-After a calf is born, especially if it was a hard birth or you had to pull him, make sure he’s breathing.
-Then make sure he gets up and finds the udder.
+Knowing how to take care of a newborn calf BEFORE calving season starts is crucial to their survival.
+After a calf is born, especially if it was a hard birth or you had to pull them, make sure they’re breathing.
+Then make sure they get up and find the udder.
 In most normal births, the calf will begin breathing within 30 to 60 seconds.
-If he doesn’t, clear the membranes and fluid away from his nose (and if necessary, pull fluid out of his nostrils with a suction bulb if you have one in your pocket) and tickle the inside of one nostril with a clean piece of hay or straw.
-This usually makes him cough and start breathing.
-If that doesn’t work, you may have to give him artificial respiration.
+If they don’t, clear the membranes and fluid away from their nose (and if necessary, pull fluid out of their nostrils with a suction bulb if you have one in your pocket) and tickle the inside of one nostril with a clean piece of hay or straw.
+This usually makes them cough and start breathing.
+If that doesn’t work, you may have to give them artificial respiration.

-If a calf was stressed during a hard birth and does not start breathing immediately, this may be a sign he’s suffering from acidosis — a pH imbalance due to a shortage of oxygen — which can harm heart and lung function.
+If a calf was stressed during a hard birth and does not start breathing immediately, this may be a sign they’re suffering from acidosis — a pH imbalance due to a shortage of oxygen — which can harm heart and lung function.
 It may take several hours or days for his body to correct this.
-One way to tell if the calf is normal or compromised is by how soon he lifts his head and positions himself upright rather than lying flat.
-After a normal birth, the calf should be looking around and trying to get up, within two to five minutes.
-If he just lies there, stimulate him by rubbing him to get his circulation going better and position him upright.
-Lung function and ribcage movement are impeded when he’s lying flat.
+One way to tell if calves are normal or compromised is by how soon they lift their head and position themselves upright rather than lying flat.
+After a normal birth, calves should be looking around and trying to get up within two to five minutes.
+If they just lay there, stimulate them by rubbing them to get their circulation going better and position them upright.
+Lung function and ribcage movement are impeded when their lying flat.

-NAVEL CARE – After he starts breathing, disinfect the navel stump.
-If the cow calved on clean grass pasture there’s less chance for bacteria entering the navel and disinfecting the stump may not be necessary.
+NAVEL CARE – After they start breathing, disinfect the navel stump.
+If the cow calved on clean grass pasture, there’s less chance for bacteria entering the navel and disinfecting the stump may not be necessary.
 But if she calves on dirt or mud/manure in a pen or dirty barn stall, there’s a risk for infection.
 Dip the navel stump in a tincture of iodine or chlorhexidine.
-Iodine has the added benefit of not only killing pathogens and also acting as an astringent to help the stump dry quickly and seal off.
+Iodine has the added benefit of not only killing pathogens but also acting as an astringent to help the stump dry quickly and seal off.

 Iodine navel dip.